banatibalazs/smart-gas-meter-reader/README.md

-## Introduction
+## Overview
 <img src="./demo_images/schematic_drawing.png" width="600">

-This project utilizes an ESP-CAM to capture images of an analog gas meter.
-The camera communicates with a Linux server via the MQTT protocol.
-An MQTT broker and a client program run on the server, periodically instructing the camera to take a photo.
-On the server, a TensorFlow Lite object detector identifies the number plate's position in the image (bounding box), which is then cropped.
-The locations of the numbers are detected using an OpenCV script.
-The individual numbers are then classified by a simple CNN model.
+- The ESP-CAM captures images of an analog gas meter.
+- The camera communicates with a Linux server via MQTT.
+  - The server runs an MQTT broker and a client program.
+  - The server instructs the camera to take a photo.
+  - The camera sends the photo to the server.
+- The server processes the image
+  - OpenCV is used to preprocess the image.
+  - `TensorFlow Lite model` detects the dial plate's location.
+  - The dial plate is cut into 8 pieces.
+  - A `simple CNN model` classifies each piece.

 ## Labeling the training datasets